Image description

 if (epoch + 1) % test_period == 0:

-test_loss, encoder_outputs, decoder_outputs = test(encoding_network,
+test_loss, encoder_outputs, decoder_outputs = test(sparks,

 loss_fn=loss_fn,